swfiua/blume/doc/universal.rst

 Tired light
 ===========

-Rotating masses drag light, causing red shift.
 The further light travels through space, the more it is red-shifted, hence light from more distant galaxies appears more red-shifted giving the illusion that galaxies are receding faster and faster the more distance they are.

 In [1] Edward Wright argues that simply stretching light from distant galaxies would not give the thermal energy distribution that we